 Junk Vehicle Disposal

-Snohomish County's Solid Waste Division's Environmental Cleanup Team offers vehicle identification number (VIN) inspections in an effort to assist private property owners in the removal of unwanted vehicles from their properties.
+Snohomish County’s Solid Waste Division’s Environmental Cleanup Team offers vehicle identification number (VIN) inspections in an effort to assist private property owners in the removal of unwanted vehicles from their properties.
 Removing junk vehicles helps make Snohomish County a cleaner, more beautiful place to visit and live, while enhancing the quality of life for present and future generations.
-To receive paperwork to assist in the removal of a junk vehicle on your property in rural Snohomish County removed, you must answer "Yes" to the following questions, and complete a Junk Vehicle Affidavit Inspection Request Form.
+To receive paperwork to assist in the removal of a junk vehicle on your property in rural Snohomish County, you must answer "Yes" to the following questions, and complete a Junk Vehicle Affidavit Inspection Request Form.
 If you have more than ten vehicles please call (425) 388-3425

 1) Are you the legal landowner?

-- If Yes, then you may submit a request for removal.
+- If Yes, then you may submit a request for a Junk Vehicle Affidavit Inspection.

 - If No, have the legal landowner initiate the procedure.